-Reading Reviews:
+Reading Summaries:

-Briefly review in one to two pages) the main ideas and central supporting points of one (or two) of the readings for that week.
+Briefly summarize in one or two paragraphs the main ideas and central supporting points of one (or two) of the readings for that week.
 Please include the citation of the reading above the summary.
 The summary should reflect that you understand the main ideas in the reading.
+Summaries must be printed out and handed in by the day indicated in the course calendar.
+There will be a total of 10 submissions.
+Bring a hard copy to facilitate class discussion at the beginning of class and hand them in at the end of the respective class period.
 I recommend joining all of your summaries in a single document called an 'annotated bibliography'.
 This will help you when it comes time to study and it can serve to a large degree as a study guide.
 Thus, it is in your interest to go beyond the minimum required here.
 Summaries will be graded according to how well they capture the central arguments and the degree to which they reflect serious thought about said material.
-As always, your writing quality can affect your grade.
 The purpose of requiring summaries is three-fold.
 1. This assignment encourages you to keep up with the readings.
 2. Writing summaries will enhance the classroom experience and promote healthy discussion.
 3. Writing the summaries (and keeping them in a document- such as an annotated bibliography) will facilitate writing papers and help you create a document with which you can review.